 Another common iOS security vulnerability is “man-in-the-middle” attacks.
 These occur when an attacker intercepts communication between two parties, typically over an unsecured Wi-Fi network, to eavesdrop or alter the transmitted data.
 They could lead to the interception of sensitive data like login credentials, credit card numbers, and personal information.

-To protect against this type of attack, users should use secure and encrypted connections and virtual private networks.
+To protect against this attack, users should use secure and encrypted connections and virtual private networks.

 Blastpass leveraged a zero-click exploit, meaning hackers could trigger it without user engagement, a method that is increasingly common among sophisticated cyber threats.
-Apple has responded with a security patch to mitigate this vulnerability, as detailed in their updates.
+As detailed in its updates, Apple has responded with a security patch to mitigate this vulnerability.

-Statistics on zero-click exploits illustrate their rise — the first nine months of 2022 saw nine zero-click attacks, while the same period in 2023 saw 13.
-For users, the best defense against such exploits is to install Apple’s latest updates promptly.
+Statistics on zero-click exploits illustrate their rise—nine zero—click attacks occurred in the first nine months of 2022, while 13 occurred in the same period in 2023.
+Users’ best defense against such exploits is to install Apple’s latest updates promptly.

 In-house corporate developers face many challenges in ensuring the security of their organization’s iOS applications.
 The following best practices provide a brief roadmap for in-house developers aiming to fortify their organizations against potential iOS security vulnerabilities: